Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Row of botanical extracts in petri dishes swept away by a beam of light, only a few remaining

 Every molecule that applies for inclusion in our formulas passes through the same evaluation framework.
-Most do not make it through.
-Not because they lack scientific interest, but because scientific interest alone is not sufficient justification for a formula intended for a human being.
+Some do not make it through, not because they lack scientific interest, but because scientific interest alone is not sufficient justification for a formula intended for a human being.

 Selecting a bioactive is an act of rigor, not an act of marketing.
 The supplement market operates on an inverse logic: popularity often precedes evidence.
 Molecules present in countless products have never demonstrated robust human clinical efficacy.
 Some carry risk signals that the industry consistently minimizes.